-The DI-149 employs a scan list approach to data acquisition.
+The DI-155 employs a scan list approach to data acquisition.
 A scan list is an internal schedule (or list) of channels to be sampled in a defined order.
 It is important to note that a scan list defines only the type and order in which data is to be sampled, not the sampled data itself.
-The DI-149's scan list supports three types of inputs: Analog channels; Counter/timer channels; Digital inputs.
-These three type definitions may be placed in the DI-149's scan list in any order that satisfies the requirements of the application.
-The DI-149's scan list is a maximum of 11 elements long, which allows a hardware capacity measurement that's configured to sample all eight analog channels, both counter/timer channels, and one 4-bit digital input port during one complete scan.
-Note that any analog, digital output, rate, or counter channel may appear in the scan list only once.
+The DI-155's scan list supports four types of inputs: Analog channels; Rate channel; Count channel; Digital inputs.
+These four type definitions may be placed in the DI-155's scan list in any order that satisfies the requirements of the application.
+The DI-155's scan list is a maximum of 11 elements long, which allows a hardware capacity measurement that's configured to sample all four analog channels, the counter and rate channels, and one 4-bit digital input port during one complete scan.
+Note that although the scan list is 11 positions in length, any analog, digital output, rate, or counter channel may appear in the scan list only once.
+Therefore, scan list lengths greater than 7 positions are undefined.

-Each entry in the scan list is represented by a 16-bit number, which is defined in detail in the DI-149 Scan List Word Definitions table below, and ten out of the eleven elements of the scan list initialize to 0xFFFF upon power-up.
+Each entry in the scan list is represented by a 16-bit number, which is defined in detail in the DI-155 Scan List Word Definitions table below, and ten out of the eleven elements of the scan list initialize to 0xFFFF upon power-up.
 0xFFFF defines the end of the scan list, and the act of writing any value to the first position of the scan list automatically fills the remaining 10 elements with 0xFFFF.
 The first item in the scan list initializes to 0x0000 (analog input channel 0) upon power up.
 Therefore, upon power up, and assuming that no changes are applied to the scan list, only analog input channel 0 is sampled when scanning is set to active by the start command.
 Setting scan list position 0 to the value 0xFFFF results in no data being returned when scanning is initiated.

-The slist command along with two arguments separated by a space character (0x20) is used to configure the scan list: slist offset config offset defines the index within the scan list and can range from 0 to 0xA to address a total of eleven possible positions. config is the 16-bit configuration parameter as defined in table DI-149 Scan List Word Definitions.
+The slist command along with two arguments separated by a space character (0x20) is used to configure the scan list: slist offset config offset defines the index within the scan list and can range from 0 to 0xA to address a total of eleven possible positions (even though only the first seven are valid). config is the 16-bit configuration parameter as defined in table DI-155 Scan List Word Definitions.
 For example, the command slist 5 x000a configures the sixth position of the scan list to specify data from the counter.
 Other examples follow:

-asc this command is required since we will use the xhhhh format in the commands that follow slist 0 x0008 configures the first scan list position to specify data from the digital input port slist 3 x0009 configures the fourth scan list position to specify data from the Rate input channel.
+asc this command is required since we will use the xhhhh format in the commands that follow slist 0 x0008 configures the first scan list position to specify data from the digital input port slist 3 x0009 configures the fourth scan list position to specify data from Rate input on its 10 kHz range.